 What's a resume summary statement?

 A resume summary statement and resume objective are not the same.
-A resume summary statement is defined as "a short paragraph at the beginning of a resume that highlights a job seeker’s professional skills and experience.
+A resume summary statement gets defined as "a short paragraph at the beginning of a resume.
+That highlights a job seeker’s professional skills and experience.
 It gives hiring managers a glimpse into the job seeker’s expertise before diving into their resume.
 The goal of a summary statement is to demonstrate the job seeker’s unique value through their skills and accomplishments."